Updated: Feb 14

 This is literally letting your fibres of the fabric become saturated, rinsing thoroughly and laying carefully flat to the desired dimensions until it is dry.

 Immerse the garment and gently push under the surface of the water but do not agitate.
 Let it sit for 15 mins and reposition so the bits that have been sitting at the top of the water will now be underneath.
 Let it sit again for 10 mins or so.
 When the water has fully penetrated all parts of the fabric it will all be dark in colour - if there are light flecks it is where it is not yet saturated.
+At a minimum have it in the water for 20-25 mins or so but longer great to really soften the fibres.

-Once fully saturated, bunch the fabric in a clump to one side of sink, hold it there and drain the sink.
+Once you have finished soaking, bunch the fabric in a clump to one side of sink, hold it there and drain the sink.
 Avoid lifting it in and out as you do NOT want to stretch the fabric.
 Refill with plain water, release the fabric from its clump at the side of the sink and gently immerse/swirl to rinse, clump again, drain and repeat (usually once or sometimes twice more) until all suds are gone.
 Clump, drain, and push in on the clump with both of your hands to squeeze out a bit of water, and scoop-lift it in its clump on to a large thick towel laid flat by the sink.
 The towel should be big enough for the bodice or main part of the garment to lay flat.

 Place the clump on the centre of the towel and gently unfold to an approximate flat position.
 If there are sleeves, lay them over the bodice without pulling on the length of the sleeve.
 Put another towel on top and roll them up firmly and squeeze (but do not wring) the rolled towel to squeeze out excess moisture.